SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Introduction

 Searching a corpus, or a collection of documents, has long been a topic of research in fields such as information retrieval.
-The unique needs of modern corpus searching lie in the following: (1) The pretraining corpora for language models have continued to grow rapidly \textbf{in scale}, reaching trillions of tokens (\cref{tab:corpus-scale}); (2) Because language models are trained non-deterministically, it is necessary to search for text \textbf{similar} to the query; and (3) Because language models are essentially next-token predictors, the \textbf{word order} of the query should be taken into account.
-In fact, various recently developed corpus search tools~\cite{Liu-2024-infini-gramScalingUnboundedN-gramLanguageModelsTrillionTokens-vk,Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk,Deguchi-2025-softmatchaSoftPatternMatcherBillion-scaleCorpusSearches-on} also meet some of these needs (\cref{tab:method-comparison}).
+Modern corpus searching, however, poses distinct challenges: (1) The pretraining corpora for language models have grown rapidly \textbf{in scale}, reaching trillions of tokens (\cref{tab:corpus-scale}), so search methods must scale to this size; (2) Because our language contains diverse paraphrases and orthographic variations, search must go beyond exact matching and retrieve text \textbf{similar} to the query; (3) Because queries are natural language, as in applications such as data contamination detection and information retrieval, their \textbf{word order} carries meaning and must be respected.
+Indeed, several recently developed corpus search tools~\cite{Liu-2024-infini-gramScalingUnboundedN-gramLanguageModelsTrillionTokens-vk,Xu-2025-infini-gramMiniExactN-gramSearchInternetScaleFm-index-tk,Deguchi-2025-softmatchaSoftPatternMatcherBillion-scaleCorpusSearches-on} address some of these needs, but none addresses all three (\cref{tab:method-comparison}).

-We propose a fast full-text search algorithm that meets the three desiderata (1--3) mentioned above.
-To this end, we employ a suffix-array-based approach that enumerates candidate patterns similar to the query and filters them via exact-match lookup.
-Our algorithm combines the following two ideas to reduce the search cost: (1) \emph{disk-aware, staged suffix arrays}, where we need only one random disk access per an exact string matching (\cref{sec:fast-suffix-array}), and (2) \emph{dynamic corpus-aware pruning} that eliminates unnecessary candidate patterns to mitigate their exponential blowup (\cref{sec:dynamic-pruning}).